rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 A plug-in can be essentially independent of processing that is done in the MQTT plug-in, except for using it as a MQTT transport mechanism.
 <br>
 <br>
-Other plug-ins can interface with the MQTT plug-in via the *mqttComm* command.
+Other plug-ins can interface with the MQTT plug-in via the <i>mqttComm</i> command.
 The calling plug-in should import the command via:
 <pre>
     hvImport mqttComm
 </pre>
-The *mqttComm* command has the following formats:
+The <i>mqttComm</i> command has the following formats:
 <pre>
     mqttComm {-log} sub|unsub <<i>topic</i>>|<i>topic</i> <i>callback</i>
     mqttComm {-exactstat -nodim -log -retain} stat|cmnd <<i>topic</i>>|<i>topic</i> {<i>payload</i>}